Global Chocolate Confectionery Market Insights, Overview, Analysis and Forecast 2021

-Euromonitor International’s Chocolate Confectionery in Austria report offers a comprehensive guide to the size and shape of the market at a national level.
-It provides the latest retail sales data 2015-2019, allowing you to identify the sectors driving growth.
+Euromonitor International’s Chocolate Confectionery in Bosnia-Herzegovina report offers a comprehensive guide to the size and shape of the market at a national level.
+It provides the latest retail sales data 2012-2016, allowing you to identify the sectors driving growth.
 It identifies the leading companies, the leading brands and offers strategic analysis of key factors influencing the market – be they new product developments, distribution or pricing issues.
-Forecasts to 2024 illustrate how the market is set to change.
+Forecasts to 2021 illustrate how the market is set to change.

 Product coverage: Boxed Assortments, Chocolate Pouches and Bags, Chocolate with Toys, Countlines, Other Chocolate Confectionery, Seasonal Chocolate, Tablets.